 What Causes Your Legs and Feet to Swell?

 Swelling in the lower legs and feet (edema) is the hallmark sign of vein disease, an underlying medical condition that is both common and complex.
-The dedicated team of vascular specialists at Vein911® Vein Treatment Center in Tampa, Florida, focuses exclusively on the venous system.
+The dedicated team of vascular specialists at Vein911® Vein Treatment Centers in Tampa, Florida, focuses exclusively on the venous system.
 To help you better understand how vein disease can cause your legs and feet to swell, we offer the following general explanation:

 Vein Disease Impairs Blood Flow